tomtom-international/osm-bots/bot-double-inner-ring/README.md

 * both ways are closed and have the same nodes (direction of way digitization and starting node can be different),
 * duplicating way should have tags,
 * duplicating way is not member of any relation,
+* duplicating way is not a coast-line with reversed geometry,
 * inner ring way should have no tags,
 * inner ring way is member of only 1 relation (the one from Osmose violation),
 * optional: relation and duplicating way should have required "source" tag (e.g. "source=CanVec 8.0 - NRCan).